Your Guide to the Perfect Profile and Dog Photos

 - Take your own photos—authenticity is key.
 Don’t use photos from your apartment or realtor website.

-Your clients eagerly anticipate each new photo of their dog having a blast.
+Owners eagerly anticipate each new photo of their dog having a blast.
 This is your chance to show them their dog is enjoying a lovely staycation or walk with you.
 Get off on the right foot (or, paw…) with these tips:

 Balance fun with relaxation: